Shailesh-prajapat/Shailesh-prajapat/README.md

 - 👋 Hi, I’m @Shailesh-prajapat
 - 👀 I’m interested in programming and digital marketing
-- 🌱 I’m graduate in  bachelor of computer application(BCA)
+- 🌱 I’m graduate in University of Technology in(Jaipur)bachelor of computer application(BCA)
 - 💞️ I’m looking to collaborate on programming and digital marketing
 - 📫 How to reach me